pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---ticks.md

 ## CPU Features

-Ticks supports emulating the z80 (default), z180 (-mz180), ZX Next z80 extensions (-mz80-zxn) and Rabbit processors (-mr2k), reporting accurate timing information for each target. _Note:_ Not all Rabbit instructions may be emulated.
+Ticks supports emulating the z80 (default), z180 (-mz180), ZX Next z80 extensions (-mz80-zxn) and Rabbit processors (-mr2k), reporting accurate timing information for each target. _Note:_ Not all Rabbit instructions are emulated.

+When emulating the ZX Next cpu, ZX Next style MMU paging is available.

 ## Debugging